 USDA provides an eligibility map that helps buyers determine if they qualify.
-However, completeness of rural loan information in the eligibility map is not guaranteed.
-Buyers are therefore advised to talk to a USDA lender once they are ready.
+However, the completeness of rural loan information in the eligibility map is not a guarantee.
+Rather, buyers must talk to a USDA lender once they are ready.

 • Evaluation of Repairs

 Regardless of which lender you settle for, each has guidelines to assess the extent of structural damage in each property.
 For example, FHA provides strict guidelines to evaluate the condition of a house before mortgage approval.